Information for Hiring Departments

-When hiring someone on a temporary visa, the department has certain roles and responsibilities as long as the visa holder is employed at CSUSB.
-Employers are obligated to pay the H-1B visa holder until the end of their H-1B visa status.
-If a visa holder's position ends prior to the visa end date, there must be a formal termination.
+When hiring someone on a temporary visa, the department has certain roles and responsibilities while the visa holder is employed at CSUSB.
+Employers are obligated to pay the H-1B visa holder until the end of their H-1B visa status, for instance, and, if a visa holder's position ends prior to the visa end date, there must be a formal termination.

 A formal termination occurs when the visa holder

 - CISP notifies the U.S. Immigration and Citizenship Services office, and